nani67/nani67/README.md

-### P Nani -- nani67
+### Penumala Nani

 I am a _student_ who loves programming.
-My alias is Nandroid, because I started my love for programming through Android app development.
-I thought to add more info but my brain was eaten by a Zombie and a Vampire.
+My alias is Nandroid because I started my love for programming through Android app development.
+_Everything in this world is either a duck or not a duck_

-**Some things which describes me:**
+**Some things that describe me:**

-- 🔭 Placed at Cloud Maven.
+- Studying at NIT Agartala
-- 🌱 I'm learning Flutter, React.
+- I'm learning Salesforce and Data Science
-- 👯 II love collaborating with anyone.
-But I'm kinda shy.
+- Love collaborating with others on tasks, seminars, projects, or whatever is useful for us.
-- 💬 Ask me about Flutter, Dialogflow, Firebase, AWS, Salesforce and some stuff you might find interesting.
+- Ask me about Salesforce, Flutter, Dialogflow, Firebase, and some stuff you might find interesting.
-- ⚡ Fact: I'm still single.
+- Fact: A group of crows is called murder.
+I love murder.

 **Get in touch**

-Instagram: I don't remember.
+Instagram: @nandroid67
+LinkedIn: linkedin.com/in/penumalanani
+Facebook: Penumala Nani
+WhatsApp: +918*******78

-📫 Email: pnani18dec@gmail.com
+Email: pnani18dec@gmail.com

-😝 Telegram: @NaniNandroid
+Telegram: NaniNandroid

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api?username=nani67)](https://github.com/nani67/github-readme-stats)

-**Some things which I did**
+**Some things which I did/doing**

 - Winner of Smart India Hackathon 2019.
 - Participant of Singapore India Hackathon 2019.